BeginnerO/BOSlider/README.md

 You can make slide flexiblely.

 Note that this version is beta.
-Therefore **syntax may be change by updating new version.**
+Therefore **syntax may be changed by updating new version.**

 ##Direct Download
 Not Supported yet.